awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cd-pipeline.md

 ## Step 1: Add a Build Specification File to Your Source Repository<a name="cd-buildspec"></a>

-This tutorial uses AWS CodeBuild to build your Docker image and push the image to Amazon ECR\.
-Add a `buildspec.yml` file to your source code repository to tells AWS CodeBuild how to do that\.
+This tutorial uses CodeBuild to build your Docker image and push the image to Amazon ECR\.
+Add a `buildspec.yml` file to your source code repository to tells CodeBuild how to do that\.
 The example build specification below does the following:
 + Pre\-build stage:
   + Log in to Amazon ECR\.
   + Set the repository URI to your ECR image and add an image tag with the first seven characters of the Git commit ID of the source\.